stomlvforever/RCG/readme.md

 ```

 ### Plan Two
-Or you can choose the following way to run our API
+Or you can choose the following way to run our API（eg.）
 ```bash
 import torch
 import asyncio